Stephen Ward: Trial and death

 Ward's committal proceedings began on 28 June, at Marylebone magistrates' court, where the Crown's evidence was fully reported in the press.
 Ward was committed for trial at the Old Bailey but was released on bail pending trial.
 In his account of the trial, which began on 22 July, Richard Davenport-Hines describes it as an act of political revenge: "The exorcism of scandal in high places required the façade of [Ward's] conviction on vice charges".
 While living with Ward, Keeler and her fellow model Mandy Rice-Davies had made small contributions to household expenses, and had repaid money lent to them by Ward.
 The thrust of the prosecution's case, in which Keeler and Rice-Davies were their principal witnesses, was that these payments indicated that Ward was living off their earnings from prostitution (and was thus a pimp).
 Ward's approximate income, from his practice and from his portraiture, had been around £5,500 a year, a substantial sum at that time.
 However, one of the police officers involved in the investigation, Sergeant Arthur Eustace, stated that "Ward had no money in his British bank account" at the time, and that they could find nothing to indicate that he had been living off "immoral earnings".
-Despite being a prosecution witness, Rice-Davies "truculently tried to testify [...] on behalf of the defendant" claiming that "you might as well prosecute every bachelor in London."
+Despite being a prosecution witness, Rice-Davies "truculently tried to testify ... on behalf of the defendant", arguing that "you might as well prosecute every bachelor in London."

 The prosecution case looked weak, but Ward's perceived image had been tarnished in the committal proceeding.
 None of his well-known friends offered to speak on his behalf, and MI5 did not reveal the uses they had made of Ward as a channel of communication to the Soviets.
 The prosecuting counsel, Mervyn Griffith-Jones, who adopted a tone of moral outrage, "pronounc[ing] words like 'prostitute', 'pimp', and even 'sexual intercourse' with obvious distaste", portrayed Ward as a man who represented "the very depths of lechery and depravity", and described him as "a thoroughly filthy fellow", while the judge, Sir Archie Marshall, adopted a similarly hostile attitude.
 Ward was represented by James Burge, who described Griffith-Jones as somebody who could "make even a honeymoon sound obscene."

 Towards the end of the trial, information relating to another case, in which Keeler had been a leading witness, was revealed by the Court of Appeal.
 This indicated that Keeler's evidence in that earlier case had been false.
 Marshall did not reveal the salient fact to the Ward trial jury that the reliability of the prosecution's chief witness had been compromised, and invited the jury to disregard the appeal court's decision.